Kookmin University

+Prominent Korean independence activists Kim Gu, Jo So-ang and Shin Ik-hui are strongly associated with the university.

-In 1959, the SsangYong Group bought the university to support researches and to expand the university curriculum.
-22,000 colleagues are studying at the university, and 350 administrative staff are working at the university's 800 faculties.
+In 1959, the SsangYong Group acquired the university.
+It has around 22,000 students and 350 administrative staff are working at the university's 800 faculties.
 Since its establishment in 1946, approximately 60,000 students have graduated.

-The KMU consists of 14 undergraduate colleges, several postgraduate schools and 10 professional-technitique schools.
-As a research university, it offers degrees, scholarships and conferences from Baccalaureate (Bachelor's degree) to doctorate level.
-The international rank and reputation are going up.
+The KMU consists of 14 undergraduate colleges, several postgraduate schools, and 10 professional-technical schools.
+The university provides degree programs, scholarships, and conferences.
+The international rank and reputation has been improving.

-The Korean Institute of Design Promotion (KIDP) has granted the right of Design Amalgamation Specialised Postgraduate School to the Graduate School of Techno Design for two years.
-The TeD has been supported by research funds in order to develop the user interface and experience designs.

 History

 Kookmin University was established by the Korean government-in-exile based in Shanghai during the Japanese occupation of Korea.
-Ikhee "Haikong" Shin became the first president of the university.
+Shin Ik-hui became the first president of the university.
 He went on to serve the country as the first House Speaker of the National Assembly.

-In 1959, Sunggon "Sungkok" Kim, the founder of the SsangYong Group, took over the university foundation and has continuously supported academic and research activities.
+In 1959, Sunggon "Sungkok" Kim, the founder of the SsangYong Group, took over the university and now produces research.